EmotiBit/EmotiBit_Docs/Hello_EmotiBit-Introduction_to_EmotiBit/EmotiBit_Getting_Started.md

   - Micro SD-Card USB reader
   - 3.7V battery
 ### Get the Software- Download the Oscilloscope!
-- To start using teh EmotiBit, you will also need the Oscilloscope designed for the EmotiBit.
+- To start using the EmotiBit, you will also need the Oscilloscope designed for the EmotiBit.
 Get the [Oscilloscope](https://github.com/EmotiBit/ofxEmotiBit/releases).
   - Download the precompiled binaries for the EmotiBit Oscilloscope(`EmotiBitOscilloscope.zip`) and the dataParser(`EmotiBitDataParser.zip`).
   - Extract the .zip files downloaded.
 You will find a `EmotiBitOscilloscope.exe` in the `bin` folder.
 ### Connecting to WiFi